nigyta/bact_genome/cwl/for_hpc_user.md

 ## This document

-This document NIG General Analysis Section.
+This document is how to execute dfast, dfastqc using CWL at NIG General Analysis Section.

 But almost case, you can run any computer center.

 - First login to gateway, Second qlogin to compute node.

+### don't forget if you need module load

+This workflow requires singulairty(NIG default) or docker.

+And if you need to `module load singularity` or `module load docker`, don't forget this command.
+If you forget this command , sometimes error messages are difficult.

+#### check singularity version

+`singularity version`

+### check docker version

+`docker version`

 ### qloign